PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-02-05-Benchmark-and-Prediction-Part-I.md

     portion.sym<- llply( sub_year_data, function(x) sort_base_index( x, n.var = 3/4))

-For the stocks that are included, I would use the last observation for their NA values. *This is used for creating index and not testing it for prediction, for the data I would use for predictions NA should be included. *
+For the stocks that are included, I would use the last observation for their NA values. *This is used for creating index and not testing it for prediction, for the data I would use for predictions NA is included.*

     NA_last_obs = function(x) {
       ind = which(!is.na(x))